|

 Who of us is mature

-enough for offspring before the offspring themselves
+enough for offspring before the

-The value of marriage is not that adults
+arrive?
+The value of marriage is not

 produce children but that children produce adults.